zowe/docs-site/docs/user-guide/api-mediation/api-mediation-internal-configuration.md

  **Note:** Use either dot separation, or the UPPER_CASE naming convention when adding an additional environmental variable.

-One use case for adding an environmental variable is to change authentication provider.
+One use case for adding an environmental variable is to change the authentication provider.
 The `SAF Authentication Provider` allows the API Gateway to authenticate directly with the z/OS SAF provider that is installed on the system.
 The user needs a SAF account to authenticate.
 Use this procedure to customize authentication provider.

 **Follow the steps:**